List of all notification codes

 MATCH p=shortestPath((n)-[*..8]->(m)) RETURN p

-When a predicate, given on the shortest path, needs to inspect the whole path before deciding whether it is valid, the shortest path might fall back to the exhaustive search algorithm.
-For more information, see Cypher manual → Shortest path planning.
+This notification is returned when a predicate, given on the shortest path, needs to inspect the whole path before deciding whether it is valid, the shortest path might fall back to the exhaustive search algorithm.
+For more information, see Cypher manual → Shortest path - additional predicate checks on the paths.

 Table 3.
 Notification details